Return to Zork: Development

-Return to Zork is set in the year 1647 GUE, later than any other game in the fictitious history of Zork, including those made after it.
-Even the relevant backstory postdates all other games, beginning with the Great Diffusion in 1247 GUE.
-The events of earlier games and even the Great Diffusion, to a degree, have come to be regarded as archaeology or even mythology by this time.
-Some locations and items place 1647 - such as a club for viewing stand-up comedy performances - as contemporaneous, or at least similar, to the late 20th century.

-The player's character is a sweepstakes winner who wins an all expenses paid holiday to the Valley of the Sparrows, in Zork.
-Upon arrival, however, the player quickly learns that the entire area has fallen under some dark and sinister influence, becoming decayed and dysfunctional.
-Whole buildings have mysteriously vanished, murderous vultures infest the land, people have frequent and disturbing nightmares featuring some dark being which refers to itself as Morphius, and many of those who have survived have become reclusive and paranoid.
-The player must survive countless perils whilst exploring the valley, investigating the causes of the powers that have gripped the land and ultimately putting a stop to them.
+Although finished for release, the game was not properly beta-checked, allowing for some bugs to remain in the game code.
+A patch was released after launch to fix the bugs, though left a bug within that reduce the number of solutions for completing the game by one.

 Release

 Roughly half a year before Return to Zork's original release on PC, Activision announced that the game would also be released for the 3DO Interactive Multiplayer.
 This version was later cancelled.
 Two months later after release, it was announced that Activision was working on a conversion of Return to Zork for the Atari Jaguar after they were signed by Atari Corporation to be a third-party developer for the system.
 The port was then announced in video game magazines in 1994 as one of the first upcoming titles for the Atari Jaguar CD add-on.
-It was kept being advertised as in development on magazines in 1995, however, it was never released for unknown reasons.
+It was kept being advertised as in development on magazines in 1995, however, it was never released.

+Two versions of the MS-DOS CD-ROM release were developed; one features full-motion video during gameplay, requiring a RealMagic hardware MPEG decoder; the other, more common version is only capable of playing video during non-interactive cutscenes, and substitutes sequences of static images taken from the video footage during interactive gameplay, however it also features a full orchestral Redbook audio soundtrack at these times, which the RealMagic version cannot use because it constantly streams video from the CD-ROM.
+Both versions use MIDI music whenever CD audio is unavailable.

+Other CD-ROM editions include a "Macintosh MPEG" edition that resembles the RealMagic release, and a 2 CD Japanese edition for PlayStation; an even more reduced version of the game with no video, no Redbook audio, and very limited digital audio, was also released for DOS on a set of twelve 3.5" floppy disks.
+No released version of the game is capable of playing the orchestral soundtrack and full-motion video simultaneously.